 Although you may be aware of such schemes, it is understandable if you require a more detailed background on the pros and cons of shared ownership and shared equity agreements.

 What is shared equity?

-Shared equity schemes in the UK form the basis of the Government’s FirstBuy scheme that is set to launch in September 2011.
+Shared equity schemes in the UK form the basis of the Government’s FirstBuy scheme that launched in September 2011.
 The premise of shared equity is that the buyer can pay a small deposit – usually 5 per cent – and top up to 20 per cent of the purchase price with a low or no cost ‘equity loan’, with the remainder paid by your mortgage.

 In the short term a shared equity agreement can be a very welcome deal as it enables first time buyers to acquire a home without paying a big deposit.

 Nevertheless, you should always bear in mind the long-term consequences of shared equity.
 After 25 years of the loan period you will be required to pay it off in full.
 As an equity loan, the loan will be proportionate to the value of the property at the time 25 years on rather than a fixed figure, which means you could be paying back significantly more than you first borrowed if the housing market recovers.